 Keeping tabs on employees used to mean walking the floor and checking in face-to-face.
 However, with remote and hybrid work now the norm, we now look to employee monitoring statistics, trends, and software to evaluate employee performance.

-Today, companies use time tracking, GPS monitoring, screenshot capture, and even AI-powered tools to understand how work gets done.
+Today, companies use time tracking, screenshot capture, and even AI-powered tools to understand how work gets done.

 Either way, remote employees want to know where the lines are.
 Leaders need to be clear on what they’re tracking and why.

-In this post, we’ll review the year’s most telling employee monitoring statistics — what’s being tracked, how it’s changing, and what it means for businesses.
+In this post, we go over the most important employee monitoring statistics, including what’s being tracked, how it’s changing, and what it means for businesses.

 Key employee monitoring statistics